 § 07Opting out of affiliate tracking

 You can avoid leaving an affiliate trail by clicking these links from a private / incognito browser window, by clearing cookies after visiting the destination, or simply by visiting the destination merchant’s site directly without using our link.
-Doing so doesn’t change what we recommend — it just means we don’t earn from your purchase.
+Doing so doesn’t change what we recommend.
+It just means we don’t earn from your purchase.

 § 08Where to read more

-- Editorial Standards— sourcing, fact-checking, AI use, corrections, and how affiliate independence is enforced.
+- Editorial Standards: sourcing, fact-checking, AI use, corrections, and how affiliate independence is enforced.

-- Privacy Policy— data flow when you click affiliate links, plus the third parties involved in operating the site.
+- Privacy Policy: data flow when you click affiliate links, plus the third parties involved in operating the site.

-- Terms of Service— including the FTC disclosure clause incorporated by reference.
+- Terms of Service: including the FTC disclosure clause incorporated by reference.

-- FTC Endorsement Guides – What People Are Asking — the FTC’s own plain-English explanation of these rules.
+- FTC Endorsement Guides – What People Are Asking The FTC’s own plain-English explanation of these rules.

 § 09Contact